 Parents whose child suffers from birth injury resulting from the negligence of medical staff who performed the delivery may be eligible to file a lawsuit and receive compensation to help with their medical expenses.
 Some children born with birth injuries may require lifelong care costing millions of dollars as a result of mistakes made during birth.

-The lawyers at Heygood, Orr & Pearson are proud of the work we have done on behalf children who have been injured as a result of the negligence of others.
+The Texas birth injury lawyers at Heygood, Orr & Pearson are proud of the work we have done on behalf children who have been injured as a result of the negligence of others.
 Our results have including a $36 million verdict on behalf of a child who suffered brain damage and other serious injuries as a result of a bus crash, a $6.7 million settlement for hospital medical errors that caused permanent brain damage to an 8-year-old child, and a $2.2 million verdict in a lawsuit involving brain damage to a newborn with low glucose levels who was improperly discharged from the hospital.

-The first step in determining whether you and your child have a claim is to talk with an experienced attorney about your legal rights.
+The first step in determining whether you and your child have a claim is to talk with an experienced birth injury attorney in Texas about your legal rights.
 For a free legal consultation about your case, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001.
 You can also follow the link on this page to our free case evaluation form and one of our staff members will contact you to discuss the details of your story.